 Makar Sankranti (also known in Nepal as Maghe Sankranti) is an event widely celebrated throughout Nepal and India.
 In the Hindu calendar, it marks as a traditional, solstice, and ‘harvest’ event.
 However, depending on the particular village, country, or region’s belief, it can vary erratically from being a time to celebrate new fertile crops, fly kites, and even ironically, a time celebrating cows’ life.
 The belief is, during this time, ceremonies conducted in Nepal will bring an end to an ill-omened month when all religious ceremonies are forbidden.
 Any ‘being’ to die on the first day of Makar Sankranti, can be perceived as giving to a rebirth.
 Many of these beliefs loosely interpreted to show that sacrificing animals has evolved to become yet another excuse to barbarically kill animals and umbrella it under religion so that the public does not contest it.

-At this year’s ‘Part 2: Sister of Gadhimai Festival’, up to 10,000 animals fell victim to violent beheadings during the blood shed religious event.
-While most of the animals that were slayed were goats, other animals such as water buffalo and pigeons were also killed.
-It is noteworthy to mention that it is often misconceived that the number of animals that are sacrificed at these events does not only occur on temple grounds.
+At this year’s ‘Part 2: Sister of Gadhimai Festival’, up to 10,000 animals fell victim to violent beheadings during the bloodshed religious event.
+While most of the slain animals were goats, other animals such as water buffalo and pigeons suffered the same fate.
+Also, something often misconceived; the number of animals sacrificed at these events does not only occur on temple grounds.

-Instead, and in an interesting twist of events, the Animal Welfare Network Nepal (AWNN) battled publicly with the committee to allow the animal rights group to purchase the remaining buffalo so that their lives could be spared from any further harm or slaughter.
-Mainly due to the a rise in negative attention and global pressure following last year’s Gadhimai festival, the committee members had no choice but to succumb to AWNN.
+Instead, and in an exciting twist of events, the Animal Welfare Network Nepal (AWNN) battled publicly with the committee to allow the animal rights group to purchase the remaining buffalo to spare them from further harm or slaughter.
+Mainly due to the rise in negative attention and global pressure following last year’s Gadhimai festival, the committee members had no choice but to succumb to AWNN.